 They also see the writing on the wall.

 Rather than build a brand new parking structure that will need a retrofit in the next 1-2 years, they intend to future-proof the site.
 Also, CALGreen building codes will soon require 25% of new parking lots to include EV charging.

 They see charging as an enormous day-1 value-add for their tenants.
-It’s also a wise investment.
-Here’s why.
+It’s also going to save a lot of future money.

 A typical level two charger sucks about 7 kilowatts (kW) of power.
 That’s enough juice to run five high-power microwaves at once.

-So 425 Level 2 chargers operating simultaneously draws nearly 3,000 kW of power – the equal of running 2,125 microwaves!
+So 425 Level 2 chargers operating simultaneously draws nearly 3,000 kW of power.
+That’s the power required to operate 2,125 microwaves!

-That’s likely more power than the actual office building consumes during most of the year.
+That’s likely more power than the actual office building consumes most of the year.